HassanSherwani/Rasa_NLU/README.md

 - npm i -g rasa-nlu-trainer

-11- Go into data.json file path and execute command
+11- Go into data.json file path and execute command.
+There must be a json file with its basic format for this command.

 rasa-nlu-trainer